Freshnuts/FreShell/README.md

 # FreShell
-A programming project to further educate myself in Python Subprocess, Sockets, I/O, Error Handling, & Threading.
+A programming project to further educate myself in Python Subprocess, Sockets, I/O, Error Handling, & Threading.<br />
 The objective use of this program is Remote Administration Tool(RAT).
-Users are provided with a remote interactive shell, or may choose an automated task (ex.
-Download/Upload File).
+Users are provided with a remote <br />
+interactive shell, or may choose an automated task (ex.
+Download/Upload File).<br />

 I will be adding more options to this project sequentially.
-FreShell will be easily editable & scalable using structural programming.
-In the future I will be continuing this project onto C Programming language and see how it goes from there ;p
+FreShell will be easily editable & scalable using<br />
+structural programming.
+In the future I will be continuing this project onto C Programming language and see how<br />
+it goes from there ;p<br />

-##Running on Debian Linux##
+##Running on Debian Linux##<br />

-Next Few Updates Notes:KL, Threading Notes: <br />
+Next Few Updates Notes: KL, Threading Notes: <br />

--Adding proper error handling for all functions -threading connect() for multiple client connections<br />
+-Adding proper error handling for all functions<br />
+-threading connect() for multiple client connections<br />
 -update option "4" to read ALL clients & if connected realtime<br />
 -Threading Keylogger to run in background & the ability to deploy multiple<br />